dart-lang/language/working/0015-infer-required/feature-specification.md

-Assume that _D_ is a declaration of a function or a concrete method with a named, formal parameter declaration `p` that does not have the modifier `required` and does not have a default value, and whose declared type is potentially nullable.
+Assume that _D_ is a declaration of a function or a concrete method with a named, formal parameter declaration `p` that does not have the modifier `required` and does not have a default value, and whose declared type is potentially non-nullable.
 In this situation _D_ is transformed such that `p` is replaced by `required p`.

 This rule is applicable to `external` functions and methods, too.